-When I wrote my Love Your Wardrobe ebook (now in the process of being updated), the main point was to stop obsessing about your “style” and to simply focus on what you enjoy wearing.
+When I wrote my Love Your Wardrobe ebook (currently available as a FREE download when you sign up for as a Signature Color Insider here), the main point was to stop obsessing about your “style” and to simply focus on what you enjoy wearing.
 I’ve thought more about it, and it really does come down to one critical question you need to ask if you say,

 “I can’t find my style!”

 It has to do with the fabrics you like to feel against your skin…whether you like to wear fitted, tailored items or whether you like things that flow and swoosh…and how you want to move on this terrestrial plain.

 The question is…

 how do you want to FEEL in your clothes?

 It seems like a sort of “out there” or ethereal question, I know.
 There are many facets to this question and I encourage you to explore them.
 Do I like my clothes close to my body or to move when I move?

 Notice the setting in the photos above.
 One is cold, stark and urban while the other is lush, sunny and soft.
 That’s part of the “feel,” too.

 Also notice the difference in the slicked-back hair vs. the floppy hat.
 What feels better to you?